SiriusKY/ReadingNotes/README.md

-This repository contains reading notes I'm currently reading or have already read, I'm doing this for future reference.
+This repository contains reading notes for books I'm currently reading or have already read, I'm doing this for future reference.

 List: